seemyer/recipes/docs/cooking/zippys_chili.md

 - [ ] **20	grams** tomato paste *(2 tsp)*
 - [ ] **298	grams** cream of mushroom soup *(1 can)*
 - [ ] **425	grams** crushed tomatoes *(1 can)*
-- [ ] **100	grams**  water
-- [ ] **8	grams** dark chocolate
 - [ ] **1/2	teaspoon**  Asian fish sauce
-- [ ] **1 whole**	bay leaf
+- [ ] **2	whole**	bay leaf
+- [ ] **100	grams**  water (or reserved bean-cooking liquid)
 - [ ] **880	grams**  red kidney beans, drained (or 130 g cooked dry beans, see note) *(2 cans)*

 ## 🔪 steps
+1. Whisk 30 grams water, salt, and baking soda in a medium bowl until dissolved.
+Using a hand, whisk beef with mixture until thoroughly combined.
-1. Heat oil in medium pressure cooker over medium-high heat, until shimmering.
-Add about 1/4 of the ground beef, stirring occasionally, until very well browned.
-Using a slotted spoon, remove browned beef from cooker and set aside.
-Drain all but 1 tablespoon fat from cooker.
+2. Heat oil in medium pressure cooker over medium-high heat, until shimmering.
+Add onion and bell pepper and cook, stirring occasionally, until softened, 4 to 6 minutes.
+Add garlic and cook until fragrant, about 1 minute.
+Add beef and cook, stirring with wooden spoon to break meat up into 1/4-inch pieces, until beef is browned and fond begins to form on pot bottom, 12 to 14 minutes.
-2. Add onion and bell pepper and cook, stirring and scraping up any browned bits from bottom of cooker, until lightly golden, about 5 minutes.
-Stir in garlic, chili powder, onion powder, garlic powder, and cumin, and cook, stirring, until fragrant, about 1 minute.
+3. Stir in chili powder, onion powder, garlic powder, and cumin, and cook, stirring, until fragrant, about 1 minute.
 (Add more oil at any time if cooker seems too dry.)
 Add tomato paste and cook, stirring, until slightly darkened, about 1 minute.
-3. Return browned beef to cooker along with any accumulated juices.
-Add uncooked beef, cream of mushroom soup, crushed tomatoes, and water.
+Add cream of mushroom soup, crushed tomatoes, fish sauce, bay leaf, and water.
 Stir well to combine.
-Stir in chocolate and fish sauce.
-Add bay leaf.
-Bring to a simmer, stirring well and scraping bottom all over.
-Using a wooden spoon or potato masher, break up any chunks of ground beef.
-Scrape bottom all over once more before sealing the cooker.
-4. Seal cooker, bring to high pressure, and cook for 20 minutes.
+4. Bring to a simmer, stirring well and scraping bottom all over.
+Seal cooker, bring to high pressure, and cook for 20 minutes.
 Quick-release cooker and stir chili well, scraping bottom to make sure nothing is sticking.
 5. Discard bay leaf.
 Stir in drained beans.
-Season with salt and plenty of black pepper.
-Taste chili and add more chili powder to taste, if desired.
+Season with salt, plenty of black pepper, and more chili powder to taste.
 Let simmer, stirring occasionally, for 15 minutes.
 If chili is too thick, stir in some reserved bean-cooking liquid to thin to desired consistency.
 If chili is too thin, simmer until thickened to desired consistency.
-6. Serve with the toppings of your choice.
+6. Serve with Redondo's Hawaiian Winner and rice.

 ## ✏️ notes
 * To cook dried red kidney beans: